lvpp/jcosmo-docs/docs/vle.md

 # Vapor-Liquid Equilibrium (VLE)
 ## Theory concepts
 The separation of a mixture into a liquid phase and a vapor phase is of great importance and utility for the chemical, petrochemical, natural gas, and other industries.
-The separation process is fundamented in the phase equilibrium, which describes the conditions under which different phases of a pure substance or a mixture can coexist in thermodynamic equilibrium [@Koretsky2012;@Smith2007].
+The separation process is founded in the phase equilibrium, which describes the conditions under which different phases of a pure substance or a mixture can coexist in thermodynamic equilibrium [@Koretsky2012;@Smith2007].

 An equilibrium system is often represented for two phases, as shown in **Figure 1**.
 This system is divided into phases \(\alpha\) and \(\beta\), which for VLE represent a liquid phase and a vapor phase.
 For the system to be in equilibrium, it is essential that its thermodynamic variables remain constant with respect to both time and position, without the presence of a driving force to induce changes [@Koretsky2012;@Smith2007].